Polymer matrix composite: Fibers

 Aside from size, the interface between the carbon nanotubes and the polymer matrix is of exceptional importance.
 In order to achieve better load transfer, a number of different methods have been used to better bond the carbon nanotubes to the matrix by functionalizing the surface of the carbon nanotube with various polymers.
 These methods can be divided into non-covalent and covalent strategies.
-Non-covalent CNT modification involves the adsorption or wrapping of polymers to the carbon nanotube surface, usually via van der Waal's or π-stacking interactions.
+Non-covalent CNT modification involves the adsorption or wrapping of polymers to the carbon nanotube surface, usually via van der Waals or π-stacking interactions.
 In contrast, covalent functionalization involves direct bonding onto the carbon nanotube.
 This can be achieved in a number of ways, such as oxidizing the surface of the carbon nanotube and reacting with the oxygenated site, or using a free radical to directly react with the carbon nanotube lattice.
 Covalent functionalization can be used to directly attach the polymer to the carbon nanotube, or to add an initiator molecule which can then be used for further reactions.

 The synthesis of carbon nanotube reinforced PMCs is dependent on the choice of matrix and functionalization of the carbon nanotubes.
 For thermoset polymers, solution processing is used where the polymer and nanotubes are placed in an organic solvent.
 The mixture is then sonicated and mixed until the nanotubes are evenly dispersed, then cast.
 While this method is widely used, the sonication can damage the carbon nanotubes, the polymer must be soluble in the solvent of choice, and the rate of evaporation can often lead to undesirable structures like nanotube bundling or polymer voids.
 For thermoplastic polymers, melt-processing can be used, where the nanotube is mixed into the melted polymer, then cooled.
 However, this method cannot tolerate high carbon nanotube loading due to viscosity increases.
 In-situ polymerization can be used for polymers that are not solvent or heat compatible.
 In this method, the nanotubes are mixed with the monomer, which is then reacted to form the polymer matrix.
 This method can lead to especially good load transfer if monomers are also attached to the carbon nanotube surface.